-The principal source of funding for the Trust is the GAG and other grants that it receives from the Education Funding Agency (ESFA).
-For the year ended 31 August 2017 the Trust received £1,118,835 of GAG and other funding (excluding capital grants).
+The principal source of funding for the Trust is the GAG and other grants that it receives from the Education and Skills Funding Agency (ESFA).
+For the year ended 31 August 2019 the Trust received £1,077,905 of GAG and other funding (excluding capital grants).
 A high percentage of this income is spent on wages and salaries and support costs to deliver the Academy's primary objective of the provision of education.
-During the year the Trust spent £1,162,237 on general running costs (excluding capital projects) and transferred £11,700 to support capital new build and improvement projects on the School site.
-The Academy brought forward from 15/16, £Nil restricted funds (excluding capital) and £10,108 unrestricted funding.
-The carry forward for 16/17 is £Nil restricted funding (excluding capital) and £10,006 unrestricted funding.
+During the year the Trust spent £1,128,352 on general running costs (excluding capital projects).
+The Academy brought forward from 17/18, £Nil restricted funds (excluding capital) and £12,800 unrestricted funding.
+The carry forward for 18/19 is £2,340 restricted funding (excluding capital) and £26,818 unrestricted funding.

-Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £406,000.
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £507,000.
 This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.